-- To ensure the Company remains compliant with local law and meets the expectations of its regulators, paying due regard to jurisdictional best practice; and - To maintain the Company's business as a going concern in line with its strategic aims and targets or, if it was ever to be required, manage its orderly closure.
-In either respect, the directors should ensure full regard is paid to the interests and expectations of all of the Company's customers and other stakeholders.
+To ensure the Company remains compliant with local law and meets the expectations of its regulators, paying due regard to jurisdictional best practice; and

+To maintain the Company's business as a going concern in line with its strategic aims and targets or, if it was ever to be required, manage its orderly closure.
+In either respect, the directors should ensure full regard is paid to the interests and expectations of all the Company's customers and other stakeholders.

-The responsibilities of the Company Board extend to services that are provided by Embark Group functions or third parties.
-Where reliance has been placed on these services, the Company Board retains responsibility for ensuring that the service being provided to the Company is adequate and effective.
+The responsibilities of the SIML Board extend to services that are provided by Embark Group functions or third parties.
+Where reliance has been placed on these services, the SIML Board retains responsibility for ensuring that the service being provided to SIML is adequate and effective.

-The Company's Board is composed of executive directors, a non-executive director and independent non-executive directors.
+The Company's Board is composed of executive directors and independent non-executive directors.

-The Company has established a Risk Committee, an Audit Committee and Nominations and Governance Committee, which assist the Board in carrying out its responsibilities as follows:
+The Company has established an Audit Committee, Risk Committee, and a Nominations and Governance Committee, which assist the Board in carrying out its responsibilities as follows:

-- Risk Committee: responsibilities in relation to the oversight of risk management; - Audit Committee: responsibilities in relation to financial reporting, internal control and governance: - Nominations and Governance Committee: responsibilities in relation to providing oversight and guidance relating to the structure and composition of the Company's Board and assisting in identifying issues requiring Management's attention as well as succession planning and remuneration.
+- Risk Committee: responsibilities in relation to the oversight of risk management; - Audit Committee: responsibilities in relation to financial reporting, internal control and governance; - Nominations and Governance Committee: responsibilities in relation to providing oversight and guidance relating to the structure and composition of the Company's Board and assisting in identifying issues requiring Management's attention as well as succession planning and remuneration.